GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

 #### Specific Examples
 ##### What Invenco Sends if the updatedOn, filename Extension, date, loopNumber, start or end in the Playlist Update Notification is not Formatted Correctly
-If the updatedOn is not formatted as `YYYY-MM-DD HH:MM:SS:MS` follow [Default Configuration Error Handling](#default-configuration-error-handling).
+For any of these examples follow [Default Configuration Error Handling](#default-configuration-error-handling).

 Return above structure with this specific value for additionalInformation.

+If the updatedOn is not formatted as `YYYY-MM-DD HH:MM:SS:MS`.

 ```javascript
   "additionalInformation": "Updated On is Incorrectly Formatted"
 ```

-If the banner filename is missing an extension follow [Default Configuration Error Handling](#default-configuration-error-handling).
+If the banner filename is missing an extension.

-Return above structure with this specific value for additionalInformation.

 ```javascript
   "additionalInformation": "Banner Filename Missing Extension - {filename}"
 ```

-If the date for a schedule is not formatted as YYYY-MM-DD follow [Default Configuration Error Handling](#default-configuration-error-handling).
+If the date for a schedule is not formatted as YYYY-MM-DD.

-Return above structure with this specific value for additionalInformation.

 ```javascript
   "additionalInformation": "Schedule Date is Incorrectly Formatted"
 ```

-If loopNumber is not a number follow [Default Configuration Error Handling](#default-configuration-error-handling).
+If loopNumber is not a number.

-Return above structure with this specific value for additionalInformation.

 ```javascript
   "additionalInformation": "Loop Number is Incorrectly Formatted"
 ```

-If an asset filename is missing an extension follow [Default Configuration Error Handling](#default-configuration-error-handling).
+If an asset filename is missing an extension.

-Return above structure with this specific value for additionalInformation.

 ```javascript
   "additionalInformation": "Asset Filename Missing Extension - {filename}"
 ```

-If the start or end date is not formatted at YYYY-MM-DD follow [Default Configuration Error Handling](#default-configuration-error-handling).
+If the start or end date is not formatted at YYYY-MM-DD.

-Return above structure with this specific value for additionalInformation.

 ```javascript
   "additionalInformation": "Start Date is Incorrectly Formatted for {filename}"